mattddickinson/risknerd/index.md

 ---
 title: RiskNerd Consulting
 feature_text: |
-  # RiskNerd Consulting
-  Specializing in risk management and process improvement to enhanve value creation.
 feature_image: "assets/images/Header.png"
 excerpt: "RiskNerd Consulting specializes in risk management and process improvement, we are here to help your organization dive deep into issues to build resiliency, reduce uncertainty, and improve operations, all in the name of creating value."
 ---